-Most jellyfish along the South Carolina coast are harmless, but in the months of August and September we get some warm water visitors than can ruin a perfect beach day.
+Most jellyfish along the South Carolina coast are harmless, but in the months of August and September we get some warm water visitors that can ruin a perfect beach day.
 Sea Nettles are the most common stinging jellies found in our late summer waters.

 Jellyfish are brainless and generally free-floating creatures.